GAVIN

 A defining phase of his career came in 2002 when he moved to the United States, spending six years coaching at Palmetto Dunes Resort.
 This led to a prestigious role as Director of Golf at the University of South Carolina, where he further refined his understanding of player development systems and high-performance environments. Â

-Grenville-Wood’s international experience helped shape a holistic coaching philosophy—blending American academy structures with grassroots participation models more common in the UK.
+His international experience helped shape a holistic coaching philosophy - blending American academy structures with grassroots participation models more common in the UK.

-On returning to the UK, Grenville-Wood became Academy Manager at Oak Park Golf Club (2008–2013), where he delivered one of the most successful junior golf programmes in the country.
+On returning to the UK, Gavin became Academy Manager at Oak Park Golf Club (2008–2013), where he delivered one of the most successful junior golf programmes in the country.

 His philosophy was simple but powerful: junior golf should be fun, social, and inclusive, ensuring that children—and their families—stay connected to the sport over time.